Runz96/stock-price-prediction-HMM/README.md

 # stock-price-prediction-HMM
-Implementation HMM to predict the stock of Apple and Amazon And we will gradually update our code and explanation
+Implementation HMM to predict the stock of Apple and Amazon will gradually update our code and explanation